stefbbq/abyssion/docs/CODEX.md

 The debug UI is now implemented as Preact components for maintainability and composability.

 - **DebugPanels Island**: The main interactive debug UI, located at `islands/DebugPanels.tsx`.
 It manages debug state, keyboard shortcuts, and renders the controls/info panels.
-- **DebugControls Component**: Renders DOF and tone mapping controls, hotkey info, and lives at the top-left.
+- **DebugControls Component**: Renders DOF and tone mapping controls, theme selector, hotkey info, and lives at the top-left.
 Located at `components/debug/DebugControls.tsx`.
 - **DebugInfo Component**: Renders debug information (e.g., camera Z, plane positions) at the bottom-left.
 Located at `components/debug/DebugInfo.tsx`.
 - The debug system is now fully reactive, theme-aware, and integrated with the rest of the app via signals and props.
 - To use the debug UI, `<DebugPanels />` is rendered in `_app.tsx` after `<GLCanvas />`.

+### Debug Features

+**Theme Switching**: The debug panel includes a live theme selector that allows switching between all available theme families by name.
+This includes:

+- Dropdown with all 10 theme families (Deep Space HUD, Neon Grid OS, Glitch Core, etc.)
+- Real-time theme switching without page reload
+- Current theme name display with proper formatting
+- Maintains current light/dark mode when switching families

+**DOF Controls**: Interactive sliders for depth of field parameters:

+- Focus distance (0.1 - 20.0)
+- Aperture size (0.001 - 0.2)
+- Maximum blur amount (0.001 - 2.0)

+**Tone Mapping**: Controls for post-processing effects:

+- Enable/disable toggle
+- Blend amount slider (0.0 - 1.0)
+- Live theme color preview swatches

+**Keyboard Shortcuts**: All debug hotkeys are displayed and remain active:

+- **D**: Toggle debug panel visibility
+- **R**: Toggle auto-rotation
+- **G**: Regenerate layers

+**Visual Integration**: All debug components use theme-aware styling:

+- Glass morphism effects with theme-specific opacity
+- Theme-aware border radius for consistent UI
+- Live color updates when themes change
+- Proper contrast and readability in all theme modes